Cheryl Crane: Later life and career

-Standing at 5 ft 9 in, Crane initially decided to pursue a career as a model after high school, and modeled for several Los Angeles women's clothing stores.
-After a stint working as a model, Crane instead chose to work for her father at his restaurant, the Luau, on Rodeo Drive.
+Standing at 5 ft 9 in, Crane initially decided to pursue a career as a model after high school, and briefly modeled for several Los Angeles women's clothing stores.
+Crane then decided to work for her father at his restaurant, the Luau, on Rodeo Drive.
 "It took the restaurant business to get me out of my shyness," she would later say.
 "To realize I could greet people in the Luau and they wouldn't bite me.
 A restaurant is make-believe too, you know.
 It's always opening night."
 After working as a hostess for several years, Crane decided to pursue a career in the restaurant business; she enrolled in the School of Hotel Administration at Cornell University where she studied restaurant and hospitality management for one year.

-In April 1970, Crane was detained by the Los Angeles Police Department when three half-grown marijuana plants were discovered in the back seat of her car.
+In April 1970, Crane was detained by the Los Angeles Police Department (LAPD) when three half-grown marijuana plants were discovered in the back seat of her car.
 In that same year, she began dating model Joyce LeRoy, to whom she was introduced by Marlon Brando at a party held by Wally Cox.
 After the closure of the Luau in 1979, Crane relocated with LeRoy to Honolulu, Hawaii, where she worked as a real estate broker.
 Around 1986, the couple relocated to San Francisco.

-In 1988, Crane published a memoir titled Detour: A Hollywood Story (1988), in which she discussed the Stompanato killing publicly for the first time and admitted to the stabbing.
+In 1988, Crane published a memoir titled Detour: A Hollywood Story, in which she discussed the Stompanato killing publicly for the first time and admitted to the stabbing.
 She further alleged that she was subject to a series of sexual assaults at the hands of her stepfather and her mother's fourth husband, actor Lex Barker.
 The book went on to become a New York Times Best Seller.
 In it, Crane also publicly revealed how at age thirteen she had come out as a lesbian to her parents: